damianhakert/damianhakert.github.io/source/_posts/2016-03-10-gitlab-8-dot-5-dot-5-released.markdown

 ## Upgrade barometer

-This release includes one minor database migration which can be run without causing any downtime.
+This release includes two minor database migrations which can be run without causing any downtime.

 Please be aware that by default the Omnibus packages will stop, run migrations,